Teaching-Accessibility/course-project-colorguide/README.md

 ### Screen 5: Tool turned off

 After toggle off the tool either through [Instruction Window](#instruction) , the shortcut `Alt Shift W` or double clicking the status label, the status label will indicate the tool is turned off, then disappear after some seconds.
-Now wherever users can continue browsing the website, and the label stay where there are.
-Users can manually close labels, or use the shortcut `Alt Shift R` to close all
+Now users can continue browsing the website, and the labels stay where there are.
+Users can manually close each label, or use the shortcut `Alt Shift R` to close all

 There is no simulated back end.